Nord21-Dev/cherrytracer/README.md

 span.info("Started", { cartItems: 4 });
 span.end({ status: "success" });
 ```

+The returned span helper exposes `.id`, so use `parentSpanId: span.id` when spawning child spans.

 Every log inherits the base context and is stamped with `traceId`, `spanId`, and a fingerprint so the dashboard can group, filter, and visualize traces without additional plumbing.